Fasermaler/coding-notes/Firebase/Documentation for Firebase.md

 It is important to take note of the ```?alt=media``` as it is what actually allows you to access the file.

+##### Sample Code

+Some sample code for upload and retrieval of images has been included in this directory.
+They were pulled from an existing project without much modification so use it at your own discretion.